Aden Jefferies: Marriage and Belle's death

 Belle finds out Aden borrowed money from Clint to pay for her ring.
 Lasance said it is a "heart-felt moment" and a turning point in their stories, because Belle realises "how far he's willing to go for her".
 Belle asks Aden to marry her, Lasance explained that it is hard for Aden because "he is blown away" as he wants to marry Belle, but he has traditional values and thought that "the man" should have asked.

 In May 2009, Tovey announced that she had filmed her final scenes with Home and Away.
 Lasance said he was sad but "fortunate" to work alongside Tovey.
 He credited their off-screen friendship as making Aden and Belle's dynamic develop successfully.
 In the weeks before filming her final scenes, Tovey asked Welsh how Belle would be written out.
 It was then she found out that Belle would die shortly after her wedding with Aden.
 Tovey said she was teary, but pleased with the way Belle would depart.
 Tovey said that filming her exit scenes were more emotional.
 Her last scene with Lasance required her to portray Belle's death scene.
-She added "I had my eyes closed and he was holding me really tight", after the director cut the scene they pair could not separate themselves.
+She added "I had my eyes closed and he was holding me really tight", after the director cut the scene the pair could not separate themselves.

 The storyline played out on-screen when Belle discovers she has cancer.
 Aden only discovers the truth just before their wedding.
 Belle refuses treatment because her cancer is so advanced she does not want to "prolong her agony".
 Aden is "confused, devastated, and completely and utterly heartbroken".
 Lasance said Aden is "destroyed" and feels like he is also dying in the process, because Aden has never given himself to anyone - he feels Belle is a part of him.
 Tovey explained that Belle is worried about Aden's frame of mind on their wedding day.
 The scriptwriters played the scenes in a way that kept viewers unsure whether or not Aden would attend his wedding.
 While Belle "truly believes he will show up", Tovey explains the tone and mood of the wedding is unhappy.
 Aden marries Belle, and she dies a couple of weeks later.